codeDogMcGee/JS-PasswordGenerator/README.md

 # Password Generator
-### Just open the html file in your browser to use.
+### Just open the html file in your browser.
 No server required.

 ### Select which character lists to include and a password length.
 ![Example Image1](images/ExampleImg.PNG?raw=true)